Semigroups whose right ideals are finitely generated: Regular Semigroups

 Let $X$ be an infinite set, and let $X^{-1}=\{x^{-1} : x\in X\}$ be a set disjoint from $X.$ The {\em polycyclic monoid} over $X,$ denoted by $P_X,$ is the monoid with zero defined by the presentation

-This presentation yields the normal form $\{u^{-1}v : u, v\in X^*\}\cup\{0\}$ for $P_X.$ It it fairly easy to show that $P_X$ is an inverse monoid with a single non-zero $\mathcal{D}$-class.
+This presentation yields the normal form $\{u^{-1}v : u, v\in X^*\}\cup\{0\}$ for $P_X$ \cite[Section 1]{Meakin}.
+The monoid $P_X$ is an inverse monoid with a single non-zero $\mathcal{D}$-class (see \cite[Section 1.3]{Perrot} or \cite[p.\ 478]{Campbell}).
 In the case that $|X|=1,$ $P_X$ is the bicyclic monoid with zero adjoined.
 It turns out that this is the only case where $P_X$ is weakly noetherian.

 \begin{prop} The polycyclic monoid $P_X$ is weakly noetherian if and only if $|X|=1.$ \end{prop}

 \begin{proof} If $|X|=1,$ then $P_X$ is weakly noetherian by Lemma \ref{bicyclic} and Corollaries \ref{large} and \ref{inverse left-right}.
 Suppose $|X|\geq 2.$ Choose distinct elements $x, y\in X.$ We claim that the infinite set $\{y^{-i}x^{-1}xy^i : i\in\mathbb{N}\}\subseteq E(P_X)$ is an antichain.
 Indeed, since $xy^{-1}=yx^{-1}=0,$ we deduce that for any $i\neq j,$